kostaskougios/spi/sql/Benchmarks.md

 indexes also play nicely with date's when those are incremental, as it is common on apps that gather information real time.

+Surprisingly the avro format is not the fastest one or the one with the smallest file sizes during ingestion.
+It might be due to the overheads introduced by spark or the library spark-avro.

-Surelly this is not a comprehensive benchmark but maybe indicative of what we can expect.
+Surely this is not a comprehensive benchmark but maybe indicative of what we can expect.
 Please let me know if you would like to have a particular query added to the tests.

 # How the benchmark is implemented